tilt-dev/tilt.build/blog/_posts/2022-01-25-helm-improvements.md

 - Controlling the order that objects are installed in.

 - Running checks at different stages of the install process.

+- Deleting the objects in the right order with `helm uninstall`.

 That's made it the tool-of-choice for installing a package of servers.